atlas0fd00m/CanCat/README.md

 ## Getting Started:
 Once you have the required software installed, your CanCat device flashed, the interface is yours to choose.
-Currently, we simply enjoy using ipython to interact with the CAN bus and do analysis.
+Currently, we use ipython to interact with the CAN bus and do analysis.

 CanCat is currently centered around the class CanInterface (or some subclass of it, like FordInterface, GMInterface, etc...)